hr567/Ana/README.md

 It is highly recommended to run Ana in a Docker container.
 Start an Ana server in the background by following commands: \
-`docker run --privileged -d hr567/ana run`
+`docker run --privileged -p 8800:8800 -d hr567/ana`

-And you can also use other commands, use \
-`docker run --privileged hr567/ana --help` \
-or \
+For more information and see all supported options: \
-`docker run --privileged hr567/ana -- --help`
+`docker run --privileged hr567/ana --help`

-for more information and see
-all supported commands and configurations.

 ## Client